Rhode Island Eviction Process

 Illegal Evictions in Rhode Island

-In Rhode Island, any of the below is illegal.
+In Rhode Island, there are a few different types of evictions that are illegal.
 If found liable, the landlord could be required to pay the tenant 3 months periodic rent or three times the actual damages sustained, whichever is greater, plus reasonable attorneys’ fees.

 “Self-Help” Evictions